 You may categorize a bratwurst with a hot dog, but they are different.
 The similarities between a hot dog and a brat tend to end with its shape.
 Brats have a more coarse texture, whereas a hot dog goes through a finer grinding process.
 Hot dogs tend to be skinnier than a brat and more lightweight.

-Additionally, brats have different seasoning than hot dogs, which have a combination of relatively unseasoned beef and pork.
+Additionally, brats have different seasonings than hot dogs, which have a combination of relatively unseasoned beef and pork.
 Brats typically have a more seasoned mixture of pork.

 Do You Need to Boil a Brat Before Grilling or Frying It?